Resume and CV Word Count Guide - What Recruiters Expect

 Writing Achievement Bullets

 Use the formula: Action verb + What you did + Measurable result.
 Example: "Reduced customer onboarding time by 40% by implementing automated workflow system."
 Each bullet should be 10–20 words.
-Quantify results whenever possible — numbers catch the eye during rapid scanning.
+Quantify results whenever possible - numbers catch the eye during rapid scanning and give recruiters concrete evidence of your impact.

 Common Mistakes